Adarsh-sophos/Smart-Library/README.md

 - Each of the segmented spines is individually matched against a database of book spines.
 - First, a set of scale and rotation-invariant features, or a bag-of-visual-features (BoVF), are extracted from each query spine.
 - Since achieving low query latency is very important for interactive book searches, we employ SURF features, which are much faster to compute than and offer comparable performance to SIFT features.
+- SURF features are extracted from each database spine image.
+The set of all database features is used to train a vocabulary tree with 6 levels and 106 leaf nodes.
 - For fast search through a large database of book spines, each query spine’s BoVF is quantized through a vocabulary tree.
 Soft binning is used to mitigate quantization errors.
 - The quantized BoVF of the query spine forms a tree histogram, counting how often each node in the vocabulary tree has been visited.
 - A similarity score between the query tree histogram and each database tree histogram is computed by histogram intersection, which can be performed efﬁciently using an inverted index.